QubesOS/qubes-doc/project-security/xsa.md

   any XSAs on this page, since patches are almost always published concurrently with QSBs.
 Please read the QSB (if any) for each XSA for patching details.
-* Embargoed XSAs are excluded from this tracker until they are publicly released, since the [Xen Security Policy](https://www.xenproject.org/security-policy.html) does not permit us to state whether Qubes is affected prior to the embargo date.
+* Embargoed XSAs are excluded from this tracker until they are publicly released, since the [Xen security policy](https://www.xenproject.org/security-policy.html) does not permit us to state whether Qubes is affected prior to the embargo date.
-* Unused and withdrawn XSA numbers are included in the tracker for the sake of completeness, but they are excluded from the [Statistics](#statistics) section for the sake of accuracy.
+* Unused and withdrawn XSA numbers are included in the tracker for the sake of completeness, but they are excluded from the [statistics](#statistics) section for the sake of accuracy.
 * All dates are in UTC.